 Communicate: Be in touch with your entire team during the week prior to each class to coordinate who is leading and who is assisting.
 Consider spending a few minutes after class each Sunday to debrief, discuss what worked, what didn’t and why.

 Prepare: Review the lesson plan ahead of time, reflecting on how you will lead discussions & activities and which components your team member can lead.
-If you contact Kat or Greg Boyd ahead of time with special, specific, supply needs, we would be happy to make sure the materials are pre-set in your classroom.
+If you contact Kat or Matt Vasko ahead of time with special, specific, supply needs, we would be happy to make sure the materials are pre-set in your classroom.